elves/upgrade-scripts-for-0.7/README.md

-# Fix for 0.7
+# Upgrade scripts for 0.7

 ## Invocation

-The `fix-for-0.7` fixes elvishscript code written before 0.7.
+This tool fixes Elvishscript code written before 0.7.
 It can be invoked in one of two ways:

 *   Without arguments, it reads stdin and writes stdout.